dougeby/IntuneDocs/intune-azure/set-device-compliance/create-a-compliance-profile-for-android-for-work.md

 ---

-# How to create a device compliance profile for Android for work devices
+# How to create a device compliance profile for Android for Work devices

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]